$hp$-error analysis of mixed-order hybrid high-order methods for elliptic problems on simplicial meshes: Proofs

-To fix the ideas, we assume that $d=3$; all the results also hold for $d=2$.
-First, we recall a result on the Helmholtz decomposition on simply connected domains \cite[Theorem 3]{HP19_822}.
-Let $\omega$ be a bounded, simply connected, Lipschitz domain and consider a partition of its boundary $\partial\omega$ into two disjoint parts $\gamma_{\ddd}$ and $\gamma_{\dn}$.
+(1) First, we recall a result on the Helmholtz decomposition on simply connected domains \cite[Theorem 3]{HP19_822}.
+Let $\omega$ be a bounded, simply connected, Lipschitz domain and consider a partition of its boundary $\partial\omega$ into two disjoint Lipschitz parts $\gamma_{\ddd}$ and $\gamma_{\dn}$.
 Then, for all $\w \in \bL^2(\omega)$, there exist

 such that

 Moreover, the following holds with a constant $C_{\omega}$ only depending on $\omega$ and its boundary partition: